Harry has been frequently recognized for his achievements as a litigator. Recent awards include:

 Harry’s practice includes some of the largest and most high-profile litigation in the Pacific Northwest, as well as pre-litigation disputes and arbitrations.
 Recent cases include:

 - Rosenblum v.
 Oracle and related cases.
 Harry represented the Oregon Attorney General, the State of Oregon, and Cover Oregon in their litigation against Oracle, the second-largest software company in the world.
-The litigation involved cases in state and federal court and claims for, among others, breach of contract, fraud, false claims, copyright, and quantum meruit.
+The litigation involved cases in state and federal court and claims for, among others, breach of contract, fraud, false claims, copyright, and racketeering.
 Harry played a central role in all the cases, including briefing and arguing dispositive motions and taking and defending key depositions.
 The litigation settled successfully in September 2016.

 - United States v.
 Bundy, et al. Federal Judge Anna Brown appointed Harry to represent the jury in the October 2016 Malheur National Wildlife Refuge occupation trial.
 After the trial, a group of media moved the Court to learn the identities of the jurors.
-Harry and fellow MH shareholders Laura Salerno Owens and David Markowitz developed a legal solution that protects the jurors' privacy, while allowing the press to perform its important news gathering function.
+Harry and fellow MH shareholders Laura Salerno Owens and David Markowitz developed a legal solution that protected the jurors' privacy, while allowing the press to perform its important news gathering function.